-By 2009 the College had doubled in size thanks to improvements in performance, the introduction of new curriculum and significant investment in the campus.
+By 2009 the college had doubled in size thanks to improvements in performance, the introduction of new courses and significant investment in the campus.

 Principal James Gresty said: “We have made great strides in recent years, but we are not a college that stands still.
 We are constantly looking for ways to improve in order to make the biggest difference to the most number of young people.”

-More than £15million has been invested in the campus since 1999 on projects such as the new the Learning Resource Centre and an all-weather sports pitch.
+More than £15million has been invested in the campus since 1999 on projects such as the Learning Resource Centre and an all-weather sports pitch.

 Priestley was praised in its most recent Ofsted report for its high pass rates and how it prepares young people in Warrington for their next steps in life.
 Inspectors said pass rates were consistently high and above the national average.